foprel/snowflake-101-training/hands-on-lab-2/README.md

 Notice how you can create warehouses with specifications for different requirements.

-###  5. Access management
+###  5. Grant privileges
-Next, we will grant access to the Virtual Warehouses created for our DATA_ENGINEER and DATA_ANALYST roles.
-With the following code you can edit who can acces which warehouse and database objects and to what extent.
+Next, we will [grant privileges](https://docs.snowflake.com/en/sql-reference/sql/grant-privilege.html) to the virtual warehouses created for our DATA_ENGINEER and DATA_ANALYST roles.
+With the following code you can edit who can acces which warehouse and database objects and to what [extent](https://docs.snowflake.com/en/user-guide/security-access-control-privileges.html).

 ```sql
 -- Grant access to warehouses